Glorious Revolution: Prelude: 1685 to June 1688

-In 1677, James's elder daughter and heir Mary married her Protestant cousin William III of Orange, stadtholder of the main provinces of the Dutch Republic.
-The two initially shared common objectives in wanting Mary to succeed her father, while French ambitions in the Spanish Netherlands threatened both English and Dutch trade.
+In 1677, James's elder daughter and heir Mary had married her Protestant cousin William III of Orange, stadtholder of the main provinces of the Dutch Republic.
+The two had initially shared common objectives in wanting Mary to succeed her father, while French ambitions in the Spanish Netherlands threatened both English and Dutch trade.
 Although William sent James troops to help suppress the 1685 Monmouth Rebellion, their relationship deteriorated thereafter.

 The Franco-Dutch War, continued French expansion, and expulsion of the Huguenots meant William assumed another war was inevitable, and although the States General of the Netherlands preferred peace, the majority accepted he was correct.
 This view was widely shared throughout Protestant Europe; in October 1685, Frederick William, Elector of Brandenburg renounced his French alliance for one with the Dutch.
 In July 1686, other Protestant states formed the anti-French League of Augsburg, with Dutch support.
 Securing or neutralising English resources, especially the Royal Navy, now became key to both sides.

 Following a skirmish between French and Dutch naval vessels in July 1686, William concluded English neutrality was not enough and he needed their active support in the event of war.
 His relationship with James was affected by the fact both men relied on advisors with relatively limited views; in William's case, mainly English and Scots Presbyterian exiles, the latter with close links to the Protestant minority in Ireland, who saw Tyrconnell's policies as a threat to their existence.
 Having largely alienated his Tory support base, James depended on a small circle of Catholic converts like Sunderland, Melfort and Perth.